-As there are a number of factors which already exist, excessive alcohol abuse can soon turn into an addiction, without any control.
+As there are a number of factors that already exist, excessive alcohol abuse can soon turn into an addiction, without any control.
 Once prolonged alcohol consumption does impact the brain, here is where involuntary adaptations to outlooks, choices, attitudes and behaviours are likely, which cannot be controlled.

-This is one of few alcoholism myths which can be justified from first look.
+This is one of few alcoholism myths which can be justified from the first look.
 Many individuals will believe that prescription drugs are safe as they are provided by medical professionals.
 Through this outlook, they will place the abuse of illegal substances as much worse.

 However, to bust this myth, both prescription and illegal drugs are dangerous when misused.
-Both forms of substances can become highly addictive, resulting in an addiction diagnosis, physical and psychological health problems, and an uncontrollable dependence.
+Both forms of substances can become highly addictive, resulting in an addiction diagnosis, physical and psychological health problems, and uncontrollable dependence.

-Likewise, as we live in a world where excessive alcohol consumption is normalised, many will believe that alcoholism is a lower level addiction.
+Likewise, as we live in a world where excessive alcohol consumption is normalised, many will believe that alcoholism is a lower level of addiction.
 When in fact, it is just as dangerous as other substances.

 - Alcoholics are all the same